 Two kids find a cop car and take it on a joyride.
-What they don’t know is that the cop car belongs to crooked cop Kevin Bacon and he’s left a body in the trunk.
-If the set up isn’t enough to get you on board, know that Kevin Bacon is in top form as the crooked cop and has a pretty fantastic monologue in the middle.
-The two kids at the centre of the story are pretty fantastic as well, playing exactly the two kinds of kids that fall in together and get into trouble together.
+Unfortunately, they don’t know that the cop car belongs to crooked cop Kevin Bacon, who left a body in the trunk.
+If the set-up isn’t enough to get you on board, know that Kevin Bacon is in top form as the crooked cop and has a fantastic monologue in the middle.
+The two kids at the centre of the story are pretty great, playing precisely the two kinds of kids that fall in together and get into trouble together.
 It’s challenging and energetic and dark and a hell of a ride.

-Brie Larson seems like she’s been an up and comer forever now.
-She’s turned in some great performances but this might be the one that finally proves to be her big break.
+Brie Larson seems like she’s been an up-and-comer forever now.
+She’s turned in some excellent performances, but this might be the one that finally proves to be her big break.
 In Room she runs the gamut of emotions first in captivity, struggling to survive with her child-by-rape in a tiny room and later in freedom as she desperately tries to re-adjust to the world and help her son figure out a world he’s never seen.
-It’s a real tour de force performance and one that already has garnered Golden Globe and SAG award nominations.
+It’s a real tour de force performance that has already garnered Golden Globe and SAG award nominations.

-People complain that there aren’t any movie for adults anymore but Spotlight is exactly that.
-The true story of the journalists who uncovered not only the sexual abuse of children by priests in the Boston area but the systemic complicity of almost the entire city, spotlight doesn’t proceed at a breakneck pace or feature much in the way of shocking character background, it’s just a straight up story of a group of professionals doing their job to expose a problem in the face of a community that would rather ignore it.
-The story itself manages to be shocking as well despite being one we can remember from the news.
+People complain that there aren’t any movies for adults anymore, but Spotlight is precisely that: The true story of the journalists who uncovered not only the sexual abuse of children by priests in the Boston area but the systemic complicity of almost the entire city.
+Spotlight doesn’t proceed at a breakneck pace or feature much in the way of shocking character background; it’s just a straight-up story of a group of professionals doing their job to expose a problem in the face of a community that would rather ignore it.
+The story itself is shocking despite being one we can remember from the news.

 Not a ghost story (as was advertised) but rather a story with ghosts in it.
-Guillermo del Toro transports us to a dark, gothic mansion which is as much a character in the story as the humans are, and a trio of humans whose pasts are as haunted as the mansion is.
-It’s easy to see that this gothic love story wouldn’t do so well when it was being advertised as a horror film –I wonder why studios market films so weirdly sometimes– but the film we got was better than the one we were being sold.
-Tom Hiddleston and Mia Wasikowska are both great but the film is worth seeing for Jessica Chastain, whose performance is over the top crazy gold.
-Pair all of this with settings and costumes literally dripping with detail and you have yourself a real winner.
+Guillermo del Toro transports us to a dark, gothic mansion that is as much a character in the story as humans and a trio of humans whose pasts are as haunted as the estate is.
+It’s easy to see that this gothic love story wouldn’t do so well when it was being advertised as a horror film –I wonder why studios market films so weirdly sometimes– but the movie we got was better than the one we were being sold.
+Tom Hiddleston and Mia Wasikowska are both great, but the film is worth seeing for Jessica Chastain, whose performance is over-the-top crazy gold.
+Pair all this with settings and costumes dripping with detail, and you have yourself a real winner.

-As if a look inside the mind of a child isn’t a brilliant enough idea, Inside Out is a wonderfully told story about sadness and that emotions place in you life.
-It’ll make you laugh, and it’ll make you cry, and it proves that Pixar is at the top of their game telling unique and original stories.
-Also, bonus points for the perfect casting of Richard Kind.
+As if looking inside a child’s mind isn’t a brilliant enough idea, Inside Out is a wonderfully told story about sadness and its place in your life.
+It’ll make you laugh, and it’ll make you cry, and it proves that Pixar is at the top of their game, telling unique and original stories—also, bonus points for the perfect casting of Richard Kind.

 What We Do In The Shadows

-It’s hilarious, that’s all you really need to know.
-A story about centuries old vampires trying to make it in the modern world is a good enough set up, but the execution here is top notch.
-From the fully fleshed out supernatural world, to the examinations of how exactly a vampire dresses for a party, there’s something to be loved in every scene of this movie.
+It’s hilarious.
+That’s all you need to know.
+A story about centuries-old vampires trying to make it in the modern world is a good enough set-up, but the execution here is top-notch.
+From the fully fleshed-out supernatural world to the examinations of how exactly a vampire dresses for a party, there’s something to be loved in every scene of this movie.

 Magic Mike XXL

-Yeah yeah, I really liked the movie about male strippers –sorry, male entertainers— this year.
-The plot is pretty thin, the bros go on a road trip, one last ride, to a convention to make some cash and have an epic time.
-What happens along the way is that they meet a lot of women of many ages and sizes and make them all feel great about themselves, and the boys do so by throwing off the personas they’re expected to keep up and instead being true to their own personalities.
-That’s right, the movie about male strippers is strongly sex positive and strongly feminist, and just a good time all around.
+Yeah, I liked the movie about male strippers –sorry, male entertainers– this year.
+The plot is pretty thin; the bros go on a road trip, one last ride, to a convention to make some cash and have an epic time.
+Along the way, they meet many women of many ages and sizes and make them all feel great about themselves.
+The boys do so by throwing off the personas they’re expected to keep up and instead being true to their own unique personalities.
+That’s right, the movie about male strippers is firmly sex-positive and strongly feminist, and just a good time all around.

 A man wins a contest to spend a week with his reclusive, genius employer.
-When he arrives he finds out that he’s going to be the human component in a sort-of Turing test.
+When he arrives, he discovers he will be the human component in a sort-of Turing test.
 What follows is an examination of what it means to be human, what it means to be captive, what it means to feel, and ultimately what it means to be free.
-Every viewing reveals something else, everyone has an opinion about the ending.
-Ex Machina is the smartest movie on this list, and my third favourite film from 2015.
+Every viewing reveals something else; everyone has an opinion about the ending.
+Ex Machina is the most thoughtful movie on this list and my third favourite film from 2015.